 Use and manage Android Enterprise devices with OEMConfig in Microsoft Intune

 In Microsoft Intune, you can use OEMConfig to add, create, and customize OEM-specific settings for Android Enterprise devices.
 OEMConfig is typically used to configure settings that aren't built in to Intune.
-Different OEMs include different settings.
-So the available settings depend on what the OEM includes in their OEMConfig app.
+Different original equipment manufacturers (OEM) include different settings.
+The available settings depend on what the OEM includes in their OEMConfig app.

 This feature applies to: